kriskbx/gitlab-time-tracker/readme.md

 # overwrite the default columns or the columns stored in your config
 gtt report --columns=iid --columns=title --columns=estimation

+# only include issues and merge requests that have the following labels, overwrites the includeByLabels store in your config
+gtt report --include_by_labels=critical --include_by_labels=important

+# exclude issues and merge requests that have the following labels, overwrites the excludeByLabels store in your config
+gtt report --exclude_by_labels=wont-fix --exclude_by_labels=ignore

-# only include the given labels in the results, overwrites the includeLabels stored in your config file
+# only include the given labels in the results, overwrites the includeLabels stored in your config
 gtt report --include_labels=pending --include_labels=approved

-# exclude the given labels from the results, overwrites the excludeLabels stored in your config file
+# exclude the given labels from the results, overwrites the excludeLabels stored in your config
 gtt report --exclude_labels=bug --exclude_labels=feature

-# choose a different output than a stdout table (csv & json coming soon)
+# choose a different output than a stdout table (json coming soon)
 gtt report --output=markdown --file=filename.md
+gtt report --output=csv --file=filename.csv
 ```

 #### time tracking